Associate Dean for Research

 Bryson attended Georgia Institute of Technology and received her B.S. in Architecture from the University of Texas at Arlington.
 Bryson earned her MBA from the University of Miami and her doctorate in higher education from the University of Pennsylvania.
 In 2008, Bryson was elevated to the College of Fellows of the American Institute of Architects for her work in integrated planning, and, in 2010, she was named a Senior Fellow of the Design Futures Council.
 Bryson was named a Distinguished Alumnus of the University of Texas at Arlington in 2013.

-Bryson is a co-writer of The Owner’s Dilemma: Driving Success and Innovation in the Design and Construction Industry along with Canan Yetmen.
-She continues to push the boundaries of the architecture profession through the reinvention of project delivery processes, the expansion of integrated planning tools, and the reexamination of problem-solving for higher education through independent consulting and writing.
+Bryson's new book, Creating a Culture of Predictable Outcomes: How Leadership, Collaboration, and Decision-Making Drive Architecture and Construction, was published in early 2021 by Routledge.
+Bryson is also a co-writer of The Owner’s Dilemma: Driving Success and Innovation in the Design and Construction Industry along with Canan Yetmen.
+She continues to push the boundaries of the architecture profession through the reexamination of industry culture, reinvention of project delivery processes, the expansion of integrated planning tools, and the enhancement of problem-solving for higher education through independent consulting and writing.